PARO Helpline (partnered with Professional Association of Residents of Ontario)

 In collaboration with the Professional Association of Residents of Ontario, a dedicated, confidential Distress Centres-operated helpline was established in 2001.
 This service offers Ontario-wide emotional support and crisis intervention to medical students and residents, as well as their families.
 Distress Centres was asked to initiate this project in recognition of its long history of effective, anonymous response to those experiencing situations of intense distress and its ability to function as a point of first access for those at risk for suicide.
 PARO volunteers are selected from Distress Centre's 408-HELP Line active volunteer pool every year by staff and required to attend specialized training.

 Distress Centre works collaboratively with medical and mental health professionals to ensure that those at risk are made aware of Distress Centres 24 Hour service.
-Various agencies, doctors and psychiatrists leave the Distress Centres phone number on their answering machine for after-hours support.
+Various agencies, doctors, and psychiatrists leave the Distress Centres phone number on their answering machine for after-hours support.

-EMS Warm Transfer Line
+EMS Warm Transfer Line (partnered with Toronto EMS)

 In January of 2006, Distress Centres began its partnership with Toronto’s Emergency Medical Services in the provision of a dedicated warm transfer line for suicidal callers.
 While at-risk individuals who have already provided their contact information are waiting for the arrival of an ambulance, the dispatcher transfers the call to our phone room so that a trained volunteer can provide compassionate crisis support until EMS arrives on the scene.
 This program frees up the relatively more costly EMS dispatcher to respond to other emergencies, while at the same time providing the most appropriate emotional care for the distressed individual.
 It also familiarizes callers experiencing chronic mental health concerns with a new resource which they can access independently in the future.

 Crisis Link (partnered with TTC)